Music of the United States: Pop music

 Pop Music is a genre of popular music that originated in its modern form during the mid-1950s in the United States and the United Kingdom.
 During the 1950s and 1960s, pop music encompassed rock and roll and the youth-oriented styles it influenced.
 Rock and pop remained roughly synonymous until the late 1960s, after which pop became associated with music that was more commercial, ephemeral, and accessible.
 Although much of the music that appears on record charts is seen as pop music, the genre is distinguished from chart music.
 Bing Crosby was one of the first artists to be nicknamed "King of Song" or "King of Popular Music".
 Indie pop, which developed in the late 1970s, marked another departure from the glamour of contemporary pop music, with guitar bands formed on the then-novel premise that one could record and release their own music without having to procure a record contract from a major label.
 By the early 1980s, the promotion of pop music had been greatly affected by the rise of music television channels like MTV, which "favoured those artists such as Michael Jackson and Madonna who had a strong visual appeal".
 The 1980s are commonly remembered for an increase in the use of digital recording, associated with the usage of synthesizers, with synth-pop music and other electronic genres featuring non-traditional instruments increasing in popularity.
 By 2014, pop music worldwide had been permeated by electronic dance music.
 In 2018, researchers at the University of California, Irvine, concluded that pop music has become 'sadder' since the 1980s.
 The elements of happiness and brightness have eventually been replaced with the electronic beats making the pop music more 'sad yet danceable'.
-Kelly Clarkson is the only American singer to be a two-time winners of the Grammy Award for Best Pop Vocal Album as of 2021, Clarkson being the first to win twice.
-Clarkson and Justin Timberlake have both been nominated five times, more than any other artist, though Clarkson is the only artist to have the most solo albums nominated.
-Three of Timberlake's are solo, two are from NSYNC.